runmeetly/karl/README.md

 # Karl

-`Karl` is an ES6, Promise speaking Image preloader.
+`Karl` is an ES6  Image preloader.
 It requires zero dependencies.

 ## Install